zeltagq/zelta-homepage/index.md

 </p>

 ### Project Zelta
-*Zelta is a secure and anonymous messaging service.
-It only has a cli client to protect you against various web and mobile vulnerabilities.
-It is cross platform compatible with the only runtime dependency being Node JS.*
+*Zelta is an open source, secure, anonymous and feature rich messaging service for the terminal.*

 ### Security & Encryption (High Level Overview)
 * Zelta does not collect any personal information.
 * Zelta does not log your ip address nor does it store cookies and trackers.
 * Your messages are only stored until you see them.
 Once you view them, all records of their existence are completely erased.
 So do remember to screenshot important messages.
-* User passwords and group passphrases are converted to salted hashes before they are stored in the database (Bcrypt JS)
+* User passwords and group passphrases are converted to salted hashes before they are stored in the database.
 * The database server hardware encrypts all data at rest.
-* Messages are encrypted using AES-256 (Crypto JS) with rotating cryptographic keys produced by the application server.
+* Messages are encrypted using AES-256 with rotating cryptographic keys produced by the application server.
 * All sensitive communication is carried out using signed json web tokens over tls.
+* Zelta Chat provides real time end to end encrypted chat.

 ### Requirement
 Node JS (v8 and above)